Ingrid Bergman: Acting style, public image and screen persona

+According to the St. James Encyclopedia of Popular Culture, upon her arrival in the U.S. Bergman quickly became "the ideal of American womanhood" and a contender for Hollywood's greatest leading actress.
+David O. Selznick once called her "the most completely conscientious actress" with whom he had ever worked.

 Bergman was often associated with vulnerable yet strong characters who were in love but were also troubled by anxiety and fear.
 As preparation for Gaslight she went to a mental hospital and observed a particular patient.
-For A Woman Called Golda, she reviewed tapes, to master Meir's mannerisms.
+For A Woman Called Golda she reviewed tapes in order to master Meir's mannerisms.
 In Autumn Sonata, she moves across the screen like a caged animal but always keeps a ladylike composure that makes her words even more "silent but deathly".
 Bergman could be rigid and stubborn in her acting approach.
 Ingmar Bergman stated that they argued frequently, on set.
 "She went to a limit and objected to go beyond the limit."
-Jan Göransson of the Swedish Film Institute described Bergman as stubborn and loved to question her directors, whose innovative ideas to acting eventually won her over.
+Jan Göransson of the Swedish Film Institute described Bergman as stubborn and loved to question her directors, whose innovative ideas about acting eventually won her over.

 Bergman's ability to instantly change emotions was one of her greatest talents.
-Dr Funing Tang from the University of Miami asserted, "even a moment of reticence, a little glance, or even an eye movement can alter the film's direction and provide her film and character with suspense, ambiguity and mysteriousness, which are rooted in her singular characteristics."
+Funing Tang from the University of Miami asserted, "even a moment of reticence, a little glance, or even an eye movement can alter the film's direction and provide her film and character with suspense, ambiguity and mysteriousness, which are rooted in her singular characteristics."

 Roger Ebert echoed the same observation when he cited that Bergman has her way of looking into a man's face.
-He added, "She doesn't simply gaze at his eyes, as so many actresses do, their thoughts on the next line of dialogue.
+He added: "She doesn't simply gaze at his eyes, as so many actresses do, their thoughts on the next line of dialogue.
 She peers into the eyes, searching for meaning and clues, and when she is in a close two-shot with an actor, watch the way her own eyes reflect the most minute changes in his expression."